 Whatever you choose, you’re going to have a much easier time decorating and planning for your party if you have a theme.
 One way that I like to save money when choosing a party theme is by recycling costumes.

 I’m not against wearing an old costume to save money versus buying a new one.
 See what costumes you have lying around and that might help you choose a theme.
 Just in case you need more help, here are 10 Halloween party themes for you.

-- Vampires Vs. Werewolves: Time to see which side your friends align with in the age-old feud between vampires and werewolves!
+7. Vampires Vs. Werewolves: Time to see which side your friends align within the age-old feud between vampires and werewolves!
 This makes for fun teams in party games.
-If you can score a Dracula Coffin you get bonus points!
+If you can score a Dracula Coffin, you get bonus points!

-- Alien Invasion: Do your best to make the neighbors think there is an alien abduction happening in the house next door.
-Get some strobe lights, a fog machine, and have your friends show up dressed as aliens.
+8. Alien Invasion: Do your best to make the neighbors think there is an alien abduction happening in the house next door.
+Get some strobe lights, and a fog machine, and have your friends show up dressed as aliens.

-There you have it, 10 Halloween party theme ideas to help you get started with planning.
+There you have it, some of the best Halloween party theme ideas to help you get started with planning.
 Hopefully, you found something there you can work with.
-Remember, the goal is to keep the costs to a minimum when you’re planning so our next step is finding cheap decorations.
+Remember, the goal is to keep the costs to a minimum when you’re planning, so our next step is finding cheap decorations.

 Halloween Party Decoration Ideas

 Now that you’ve got your theme picked out, it’s time to start decorating.
 Before we get into that, I want to remind you that just because you have this awesome idea for a party, don’t forget you have a monthly budget that you’re trying not to break.

 I know it might seem easy to just run to the closest Spirit Halloween store but let’s be honest, that store is expensive.
 With a little bit of creativity and dash of being frugal, you can come up with some great decorations.

 1. Shop The Dollar Tree: You might not know this, but the Dollar Tree has some great Halloween decorations.
 Honestly, they have nice decorations for any holiday, but the best part is the price.
 You can get everything for a dollar or less.